 When making a colored pencil drawing, it is important to understand that you are essentially blending layers of colors to achieve an overall look.
 Each colored pencil set comes with a wide variety of colors.
-In your set, you will likely find several different blues, several different greens, several different teds, and so on.
-You may not have the exact perfect "blue" in one colored pencil that you may not have the exact perfect "blue" in one colored pencil that you might need for the sky, but you can almost always achieve the blue that you are wanting (or something very close to it), by mixing and layering different colors together.
+In your set, you will likely find several different blues, several different greens, several different reds, and so on.
+You may not have the exact perfect "blue" in one colored pencil that you might need for the sky, but you can almost always achieve the blue that you are wanting (or something very close to it), by mixing and layering different colors together.
 Also, when you are trying to dull a color, or make a shadow color, you will never use black to do this, at least for the purpose of this colored pencil project.
 Often times there is a darker version of that color that you can layer over the top to darken or dull something, or you can use a color's opposite or complementary-color to darken an area.
 For example, red's complementary color is green, yellow's is violet, and blue's is orange.
 You will begin by blocking in areas of colors for the first couple of layers.